 What are you currently doing in the field of journalism and beyond?

 I am currently employed with the McClatchy Company as a sports desk/agate clerk.
 I design scoreboard pages for the Sacramento Bee, including the daily print scoreboard.
 I also produce weekly and daily TV sports schedules for the Bee and assist with other tasks, as needed.
+This is a paid internship position through University Enterprises, Inc. (UEI).

 What have you done in the past in the field of journalism?

-Prior positions include editor-in-chief, online editor-in-chief, contributing editor, online news editor, print news editor and staff writer for Sacramento City College’s student-run newspaper, the Express and editor-in-chief, managing editor and staff writer for Sacramento City College’s student-run magazine, Mainline.
+Prior positions include editor-in-chief, online editor-in-chief, contributing editor, online news editor, print news editor and staff writer for Sacramento City College’s student-run newspaper, the Express, and editor-in-chief, managing editor and staff writer for Sacramento City College’s student-run magazine, Mainline.
 Furthermore, I won several awards and scholarships throughout my time on these publications.

 What other journalism and/or communications skills and experience do you have?

-In addition to my journalism skills, which include proficiency in reporting, writing, editing, use of AP Style and a vast knowledge of journalism practices, ethics and more, I’ve picked up many skills and abilities in my 17+ years working in and around the industry.
+In addition to my journalism skills, which include proficiency in reporting, writing, editing, use of AP Style and a vast knowledge of journalism practices, ethics and more, I’ve picked up many skills and abilities in my 17-plus years working in and around the industry.

 I was an intern editor for America’s Comedy (a now defunct, Sacramento-based comedy news site), I run my own video game news website and I have designed and edited newsletters via Microsoft Publisher, examples of which can be found on this portfolio.